kuttaineh/hello/README.md

 utter() { print $1; say $1; }
 utter "hi there!"

 utter "My name is $0.
-I see you login as $USER.
+I see you log in as $USER.
 What shall I call you?" read name utter "Hello $name"
 ```